louis-genestier/reddit-images-downloader/README.md

 # Reddit Images Downloader

-Reddit Images Download is a program that allow users to download images from the top of all time in a given subreddit.
+Reddit Images Download is a program that allow users to download images from the top of a selected period in a given subreddit.

 ## Usage
 You can set the subreddit with `-s` and the number of posts to get with `-l`.